-These eight categories of unrecorded deaths, while important, constitute only 65 of the nearly 400 unrecorded deaths.
+These eight categories of unrecorded deaths, while important, constitute only a small portion of the 435 unrecorded deaths.
 Other types of unrecorded deaths are less clear-cut.
 The Parkman diaries report the deaths of many infants, often without noting the infant's name or gender.
 That said, many parents did in fact name and report the death of an infant.
 The diaries also note the passing of elderly persons whose deaths were not reported, but the deaths of other aged individuals were reported.
 In these kinds of cases, there seems to have been no rhyme or reason.
 Perhaps, then, we should return to the fact that Ebenezer Parkman neglected to report the deaths of four of his children.
 He was hardly unaffected by their deaths, yet recorded the deaths only in his diary, not with the town clerk.
 If Parkman ignored his legal obligation to report deaths, we should not be surprised that others did the same.

-The Parkman diaries, as noted at the beginning of this paper, also provide valuable information about the cause of death, and, when all the deaths are aggregated on a year-by-year basis, we can see more clearly the impact of contagious diseases.

-Accidents caused the death of several children and adolescents, although causes were rarely mentioned in the published vital records for eighteenth-century deaths.18 Five children whose ages ranged from one day old to two years died from burns, scalding, and drowning.
-Hepzibath Bond was "Sadly Scald by hot water [torn] from a Kittle at the Fire" (Aug.
-30, 1776).
-Two-year-old Joel Maynard died after falling into "a Kittle of boiling water" (Oct.
-28, 1758).
-Fifteen-month-old Robert Breck Maynard drowned after he "fell into a Kittle of Wort (not hot)" (July 30, 1765).
-Martha Snow was only one day old when she was fatally burned by a warming pan (Apr.
-26, 1756).
-Sixteen-month-old Francis Whipple "fell into a Tub of hot wort, and dy'd at Evening (Aug.
-24, 1776).
-Joel Forbush died after being "thrown by an antick Horse" (BP, Jan.
-15, 1798).
-Twelve-year-old Joseph Brigham jumped from the scaffold of a barn and died after striking his head on the sill (Feb.
-13-14, 1760).
-Boston newspapers reported the particularly grisly deaths of ten-year-old Adam Holloway who "received a mortal wound by the kick of a Colt," and Josiah Tenny who was crushed in the crank pit of a saw mill.
-20
+The Parkman diaries also provide valuable information about the cause of death, and, when the deaths are aggregated on a year-by-year basis, we can see more clearly the impact of contagious diseases.
+Accidents caused the death of several children and adolescents, although causes were rarely mentioned in the published vital records for eighteenth-century deaths.
+Five children whose ages ranged from one day old to two years died from burns, scalding, and drowning.
+Hepzibath Bond was "Sadly Scald by hot water [torn] from a Kittle at the Fire."
+Two-year-old Joel Maynard died after falling into "a Kittle of boiling water."
+Fifteen-month-old Robert Breck Maynard drowned after he "fell into a Kittle of Wort (not hot)."
+Martha Snow was only one day old when she was fatally burned by a warming pan.
+Sixteen-month-old Francis Whipple "fell into a Tub of hot wort, and dy'd at Evening.
+Joel Forbush died after being "thrown by an antick Horse."
+Twelve-year-old Joseph Brigham jumped from the scaffold of a barn and died after striking his head on the sill.
+Boston newspapers reported the particularly grisly deaths of ten-year-old Adam Holloway who "received a mortal wound by the kick of a Colt." and Josiah Tenny who was crushed in the crank pit of a saw mill.